 It exists at the same level as awareness of self, and it is, itself, an awareness.

-They have to be making a difference in the day to day lives of trans people in a tangible way.
-That means that whatever it is they are doing, it has to be significantly related to changing things for the better in practical ways for trans people.
-They have to be doing it right now.
-Retired nominees aren’t currently doing the work, though we hope those who came after are carrying on their work.
+The Trans 100 is intended to highlight individuals doing active work for and in the trans community.
+As such, all nominees should be making a tangible difference in the day to day lives of trans people.
+That means that whatever work they are doing, it has to be significantly related to changing things for the better for the trans community.

-We seek to highlight the work of both established activists and those who are up and coming, and we want to show and demonstrate the diversity of the Trans population.
-This is an important of the work — the Trans 100 is not the “best”, nor is it the “only”.
-It is not a list of who did great things in the past.
-It is a list of some of the people who are doing great things in the future.
+We seek to highlight the work of both established activists and those who are up and coming, and we want to highlight the diversity of the trans population.
+This is an important aspect of The Trans 100: It is not a list of the “best,” or a ranking of those included on the list.
+Rather, it is a cross-section of the community; a list of some of the people who are doing important work right now.

-Once nominations are closed, the process of curating the list begins.
+Once nominations are closed, generally mid-January each year, the process of curating the list begins.

-Curators are selected for diversity in age, ethnicity, service, creed, philosophy, outlook, experience, race, and more, providing a spectrum of people who represent the diversity of the Trans Community in microcosm.
-Curators are sought usually starting in November of each year.
+Curators are selected for diversity in age, ethnicity, service, creed, philosophy, outlook, experience, race, and more, providing a spectrum of people who represent the diversity of the trans community in microcosm.
 The number of curators varies according to the number of nominees.
-ALl curators are, themselves, Trans people, engaged in the work that is being looked at and highlighted.
+All curators are themselves trans people engaged in the work that is being looked at and highlighted.

-Curators do independent research on a selection of nominees that are provided by the Trans 100 team.
-They do so privately, and as part of a working group that changes on a yearly basis.
-The research is compiled, and then used by the full team.
-The research is focused on the positive contributions of each person, without regard to ego, interpersonal issues, philosophical approach, or contributions outside the time frame of the previous year.
+Curators do independent research on a selection of nominees provided by the Trans 100 team.
+They do so as part of a private working group that changes on a yearly basis.
+The research is compiled and used by the full team.
+The research is focused on the positive contributions of each nominee, without regard to ego, interpersonal issues, philosophical approach, or contributions outside the time frame of the previous year.

-Each nominee must be doing work that meets the criteria in the judgment of the Curators as a collective team.
-Unanimity is not only not required, it is an unlikely event.
-Each nominee’s votes are tallied separately.
+Each nominee must be doing work that meets the criteria in the judgment of the curators as a collective team.
+Unanimity in voting is not required, and each nominee’s votes are tallied separately.

-Following the voting process, the Trans 100 Team assembles the Trans 100 selectees and breakouts.
+Following the voting process, the Trans 100 Team assembles the Trans 100 selectees and any breakout groups.

-Selectees are approached privately, via email, after selection for inclusion in both the Trans 100 and the Breakouts.
-They will be asked to confirm their information, accept or decline inclusion, provide an image for publication, write a brief description of the work they do and themselves, and provide two links plus optional social media contact information by a deadline.
-Because some will decline, we will contact additional individuals as alternates, but they will not be identified and so receiving notification is not a guarantee of inclusion in the final, which will remain secret until the 31st of March.
+Selectees are approached privately, via email, after selection for inclusion in both the Trans 100 and the Breakouts groups.
+They will be asked to confirm their information, accept or decline inclusion, provide an image for publication, write a brief description of the work they do, and provide two links plus optional social media contact information.

 Following the release, it begins again.